mapninja/Earthsys144/week07/02_TURN_IN_creating_and_hosting_a_webmap_using_maplibre_jsonp_and_github_pages.md

 ## Overview

 In this exercise, you will create a live-updating web map that displays point locations from a public Google Sheet.
+This setup is useful because a Google Sheet can sit between a simple data-entry form and a public web map.
+For example, you can create a Google Form for collecting field observations, have each form submission automatically write a new row to a Google Sheet, and have your web map read from that sheet.
+When the sheet updates, the map updates the next time the page loads.

+That pattern is powerful for lightweight data collection and public communication.
+You do not need to build a database, write a server application, or manually rebuild the map after each new submission.
+As long as the sheet has usable `longitude` and `latitude` fields, the map can turn spreadsheet rows into web map points.

 The older version of this lab used the Google Sheets CSV download link and `csv2geojson`.
 This version uses the Google Sheets `gviz` JSONP response instead.

 JSONP is useful here because many Google Sheets CSV download links work when you click them in a browser, but are blocked when JavaScript tries to read them from a different website.
 The JSONP approach lets a simple static web page read a public Google Sheet without a proxy server.